nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # Command summary

-The table below summarizes the layout of all the commands in :mushroom:Mycelium.
+The table below summarizes the layout of all the commands in Mycelium.
 You may read the statement `q -a foo [-b bar]` like so:

 * `q` is the command,